WLCSC/wePict/README.md

 WePict
 =========

-WePict is a classroom response system of sorts that allows students to submit drawings & have them displayed to the classroom.
+WePict is a classroom response system that allows students to submit drawings and have them displayed to the classroom.

 How-To
 ------